Bollywood Monster Mashup: 2012 - 2019: Expansions

-2020
+2020 - 2021: Virtual Editions

-Due to the COVID-19 Pandemic, #BollywoodMonster Mashup was held as a virtual event: #StayHome with #BollywoodMonster Mashup.
+Due to the COVID-19 Pandemic, in 2020, #BollywoodMonster Mashup was held as a virtual event: #StayHome with #BollywoodMonster Mashup.
 Headlining the festival were Sunny Leone, Arjuna Harjai and the Meet Bros ft.
-Khushboo Grewal etc. Other acts included N2 The Band, BollyHeelsTO, Devin Ramoutar and more.
-Other festivities included a #BollywoodMonster Kidz Hour and a Q&A featuring TVOKids Dino Dana's Dad, portrayed by actor Amish Patel.
+Khushboo Grewal etc. Indo-Caribbean acts included N2 The Band, Devin Ramoutar and dance acts included BollyHeelsTO, and more.
+Other festivities included a KidzHour and a Q&A featuring TVOKids Dino Dana's Dad, portrayed by actor Amish Patel.

-2021

-The COVID-19 Pandemic led to another year of virtual concerts for #BollywoodMonster Mashup.
-Raftaar headlined the festival; other acts included Deep Kalsi & Yuna, Rashmeet Kaur and Canada's Drag Race winner Priyanka.
+The COVID-19 Pandemic led to 2021 being another virtual year for #BollywoodMonster Mashup.
+Headliners included Javed Ali, Harshdeep Kaur, Raftaar performing with Deep Kalsi, Yuna, and Rashmeet Kaur as well as Canada's Drag Race winner Priyanka (drag queen).
 The six day event included festivities like the #BollywoodMonster Kidzone as well as a Q&A with Akash Vukoti.

+Return to In-Person

 2022

 On August 5 and 6, 2022, #BollywoodMonster Mashup returned to in-person.
-The festival featured headliners Sunny Leone, Aaman Trikha, Yasser Desai and Aakanksha Sharma.
+The outdoor festival featured headliners Sunny Leone, Aaman Trikha, and Aakanksha Sharma.
 Other acts included Team NRITYA, DDA Canada, Reign Yash Dance Academy and more.
 Attendees also had access to dozens of food and clothing vendors as well as free youth and senior arts workshops.
+The #BollywoodMonster Orchestra performed mashups of Bollywood x Disco.
+The festival kicked off with six days of virtual events from July 25-30 featuring exclusive interviews from past headliners Nikhita Gandhi, Ash King, Aishwarya Nigam, and Sanchari Bose as well as exclusive performances from Jonita Gandhi, Aakanksha Sharma, Abhilasha Chellam, and Parvaaz (band).
+Mashup performances included Irish x Punjabi by The Snake Charmer, Bollywood x Funk by Penn Masala, and Drag x Rap by Petter Wallenberg & Rainbow Riots.

+2023

+The festival took place on Friday July 21 and Saturday July 22 with a dual emphasis between the live concerts and meet & greets from Bollywood singers Ash King, Shashaa Tirupati and Aishwarya Pandit and the growing food festival featuring street food from Northwest India/Pakistan, Northeast India/Nepal, South India/Sri Lanka, and fusion dishes such as Mexican x Indian Tacos and butter chicken momos.
+The original #BollywoodMonster Orchestra by Vikas Kohli, Ev Harris and Antonia Cambre will perform mashups of 80s western music x 80s Bollywood hits.
+GO Transit highlighted free travel for kids and transit routes via the Square One bus terminal.
+The #BollywoodMonster KidZone included inflatables and various free crafts.
+Kids got free freezies on Saturday afternoon.
+The #BollywoodMonster Seniors Lounge included card playing.

+2024

+On Friday, July 26 featured a special 3-hour concert from Kavita Krishnamurthy with Dr L. Subramaniam, and Saturday July 27 featured a concert from Yasser Desai.
+The #BollywoodMonster Orchestra performed psychedelic mashups such as “Hari Om Hari” from the film Pyaara Dushman x “Venus” by Bananarama.
+Attendees on Saturday afternoon could win a grand prize of $1000.